blib-la/hyv/docs/25_ADJUSTING_AGENT_OPTIONS.md

 agent.model = new DallEModelAdapter();
 ```

-In the above example, the agent's model is initially set to `GPTModelAdapter`.
-Later, it is switched
+In the given example, the agent's model initially set to `GPTModelAdapter` is later switched to a
-to a `DallEModelAdapter`.
+`DallEModelAdapter`.

-These settings provide powerful tools to fine-tune the agent's behavior according to your specific
+These settings provide a potent toolkit to tweak your agent's behavior to align with your specific
 requirements.

+## Summary

+The guide provides a detailed walkthrough on modifying Hyv's agent configurations, offering you the
+flexibility to tailor the agent's behavior according to your specific needs.

+## Tags

+Hyv, Agent, Configuration, Side Effects, Model Switching, Customization, before, after, finally